Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

-where $w_{t-1}((U_{t - i})_{i=1}^{\infty})$ is again a function of the conditioning variables $(U_{t - i})_{i=1}^{\infty}$.
-The explicit form of $w_t((U_{t - i})_{i=1}^{\infty})$ is given by the AR($\infty$) representation, Eq. \ref{AR(Infinity)}.
-It holds that $U_t|\mathcal{F}_{t-1} = g(w_t)|\mathcal{F}_{t-1}$.
-Application of the density transformation theorem \citep[][Sect.
-4.7]{devore2012modern} yields the result.
-(The calculation of the Jacobian determinant is given in Appendix \ref{App:ConditionalDistributionMAGMAR11}) \end{proof} It is evident from the conditional density, Eq.~\ref{MAGMAR11ConditionalDensity}, that $U_t | \mathcal{F}_{t-1} = U_t | (U_{t - i})_{i=1}^{\infty} = U_t | (U_{t-1}, w_{t-1})$.
+where $\psi$ is the density corresponding to the distribution function $\Psi$. \end{prop} \begin{proof} See~\ref{App:Subsection:Proof:ConditionalDistributionMAGMAR11} \end{proof} It is evident from the conditional density, Eq.~\ref{MAGMAR11ConditionalDensity}, that $U_t | \mathcal{F}_{t-1} = U_t | (U_{t - i})_{i=1}^{\infty} = U_t | (U_{t-1}, w_{t-1})$.
 This means that conditioning on all past random variables $(U_{t - i})_{i=1}^{\infty}$ is equivalent to conditioning on $(U_{t-1}, w_{t-1})$.
 This is the same property as in the classical linear ARMA model.
 Note that for the special case where $c_{\theta}$ is the independence copula density, $c_{\theta} = 1_{(0,1)^2}$, the conditional density of the copula-based time series model with autoregressive order of one is recovered.
-In the generalized MAGMAR($p, q$) case, the conditional density can be derived in a similar fashion.
-The random variable $w_t$ is transformed to the random variable $U_t$ by an appropriate transformation function $g$.
-The resulting density is a rather complicated expression which is given in Appendix \ref{App:ConditionalDensityMAGMARpq}.
+In the MAGMAR$(p, q)$ case, the conditional density can be derived in a similar fashion.
+The random variable $w_t$ is transformed to the random variable $U_t$ by an appropriate transformation function $g_{\mathbf{U}_{t-1}}$.
+The resulting density is a rather complicated expression which is given in \ref{App:Subsection:Conditional_Density_MAGMAR(p,q)}.
 Furthermore we note that multivariate conditional densities such as $f_{U_t,U_{t-1}|\mathcal{F}_{t-2}}$ can be derived in a similar way.
-The derivation of joint conditional densities for the MAGMAR$(1,1)$ model can be found in Appendix \ref{App:JointConditionalDistribution}.
+The derivation of joint conditional densities for the MAGMAR$(1,1)$ model can be found in \ref{App:Subsection:JointConditionalDistribution}.